II Corinthians 3:1-3

 Application

-I must never let circumstances or people’s expectations govern what I do or don’t do in life.
-I must remain steadfast to God, and refuse to compromise my standards for living regardless of what trials may come into my life.
+I must never let people’s expectations govern what I do or don’t do in life.
+I must be steadfast for God and refuse to compromise my standards for living regardless of what trials may come my way.

 II Corinthians 6:1-10 (English Standard Version)